samuelroiz/JupiterOnePipBoy/README.md

 For users who obtain their copy of JupiterOnePipBoy from secondary sources, we provide detailed instructions on how to verify the integrity of the source code.
 Please see the **Verifying Code Authenticity** section for guidance.

 ## Contacting the Developers
-We encourage open communication regarding JupiterOnePipBoy and welcome any inquiries or bug reports via our dedicated forum at https://jupiterone.com/forum/.
+We encourage open communication regarding JupiterOnePipBoy and welcome any inquiries or bug reports via our dedicated forum at URL HERE.
 Anonymous posts are allowed to ensure privacy and ease of access.

-For security-sensitive issues, please contact the development team directly at our secure email address: devteam at jupiterone dot com.
+For security-sensitive issues, please contact the development team directly at our secure email address: EMAIL.

 ### Help Commands
 ![Help Commands](images/Help-Commands.jpg)